ryanpd423/ReactWeather_2pt0/REACT_TOPICS.md

       *  :zap: called before your componet is EVER rendered and is where you can set your state
    *  `componentDidMount()`
       *  :zap: called after the component elements get rendered in the dom meaning you can tweak any of the actual dom elements now
+      *  the method itself is fired onced the component is rendered or "mounted" to the DOM
    *  both automatically called by React
    *  [Component Lifecycle](https://reactjs.org/docs/react-component.html#the-component-lifecycle)
 *  [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html)